oradules/LNetReduce/README.md

 1. Install Python

-    1. Yollow this [guide](https://docs.python.org/3/using/windows.html) with the following steps
+    1. Follow this [guide](https://docs.python.org/3/using/windows.html) with the following steps

         1. Download Python [here](https://www.python.org/downloads/)
         2. Choose "customize installation" and if you don't already have Python in your PATH, check "add Python X.X to PATH".
 Then choose a directory for your Python installation, it is recommended to intall it in a root to **avoid space in the path directory**.
 Make sure that the pip installation is checked.
 Check "Enable Win32 long paths".